Youth Opportunities

 National Geographic Explorer Classroom

-Explorer Classroom connects afterschool programs around the world with National Geographic Explorers, bringing science, exploration, and conservation to life through live video events.
+Explorer Classroom connects afterschool programs around the world with National Geographic Explorers, bringing science and exploration to life through live video events.
 Each month Explorer Classroom features a new theme and provides supporting resources for educators.
 To learn more about upcoming themes and opportunities, click here.

 Safety, Health, and Nutrition